- Free, fast shipping with automatic refills. Easily pause or cancel anytime

 Pimtrea is a combination oral contraceptive tablet that contains the hormones estrogen and progestin.
 Pimtrea is designed to prevent pregnancy by working mainly to stop ovulation.
 If ovulation happens to take place, Pimtrea works to prevent fertilization by thickening vaginal fluid to make it harder for sperm to reach an egg.
 Pimtrea stops implantation of a fertilized egg by creating changes to the uterine wall so fertilized eggs can’t attach.
 Fertilized eggs that don’t attach are passed out of the body.

 Our team at Nurx™ can prescribe Pimtrea at special request, or can offer the generic equivalent Azurette for as low as $0 with insurance or as little as $15 without insurance.
 Contact us to discuss your options and to help you choose the right oral contraceptive for you.
+To learn more about getting birth control from Nurx, click here.

 - How is Pimtrea Used?